 rams and adding the bird sound track.
 I’d never expected the finished result

-to feel emotional.
 Personally, I prefer making a clock to a

 film because the process of filming a scene is far more wearing and less